 The printables are great for stimulating interest or for extending the gardening fun to other areas of your homeschool.
-Our kids really enjoy them.
+The kids really enjoy them.
 The activities in the phonological awareness pack really help lay the foundation necessary for sharp reading skills.

-Now, are you ready to start your Montessori gardening program or have you already started?
+Are you ready to start your Montessori gardening program or have you already started?
 If not, what's holding you back?
 Let me know.